dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/customisation/styling.md

 ## A list of all CSS properties

-Beside the portal documentation with related tables and additional information, you may have a look at the [CSS file](https://unpkg.com/browse/dnb-ui-lib@latest/style/dnb-ui-properties.css), containing the custom properties (CSS variables), as well as a[ JavaScript file](https://unpkg.com/browse/dnb-ui-lib@latest/style/properties.js), witch is auto generated from the CSS data.
+Beside the portal documentation with related tables and additional information, you may have a look at the [CSS file](https://unpkg.com/browse/dnb-ui-lib@latest/style/dnb-ui-properties.css), containing the custom properties (CSS variables), as well as a[ JavaScript file](https://unpkg.com/browse/dnb-ui-lib@latest/style/properties.js), which is auto generated from the CSS data.